shilangyu/SE2-CBT/README.md

 You will only need [.NET 6](https://dotnet.microsoft.com/en-us/download).
 Then cd into `backend/` and run the project with `dotnet run`.
 In vscode you can install the [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and run the project by pressing F5.

+### integration tests

+Run all with `dotnet test`.
+By default tests are performed in memory, however if `TEST_URL` environment variable is provided, tests are performed against that url.

 ## frontend

 [![](https://github.com/shilangyu/SE2-CBT/workflows/web-ci/badge.svg)](https://github.com/shilangyu/SE2-CBT/actions)